How to win Fortnite: 8 tips to get better and score a Victory Royale

 While the standard settings on Fortnite are usually a good starting point for most players, you might find that altering them can help you become better at the game.
 After all, everyone’s playstyle is different.

 One of the biggest changes you can make is the sensitivity of your controller.
-This will help steady your movement when aiming and get those all-important headshots, which deal more damage than regular body shots.
+This will help steady your movement when aiming and get those all-important headshots, which deal a lot more damage than regular body shots.
+You can also change your building preferences.

 One of the most important things you can do in Fortnite is to learn.
 Your first few games will no doubt be full of mistakes, as you’ll land in areas full of enemies and get eliminated straight away, or accidentally build structures when you try to shoot an opponent (yes, we’re speaking from experience here).

 Ultimately, getting good at Fortnite comes down to practice, practice, and more practice.
-But by following these tips, you’ll be well on your way to securing those Victory Royales.
+But by following these tips, you’ll be well on your way to winning and securing those Victory Royales.